 I like my TR4 with the TR3 Front Panel..the front has some sort of embossed lettering which is far better than the later Drakes and its has the silver outline around the edge of the radio..just looks so much classier.

-The Drake TR4CW (Below - dates to Jan 1977) came from a dealer who had more interest in modern gear - the case was badly scratched and it had a large fan glued on over the PA compartment.
+The Drake TR4CW (Below - dates to Jan 1977) came from a well known dealer - the case was badly scratched and it had a large fan glued on over the PA compartment.
 A complete case re-spray and the more normal addition of a fan on the rear of the radio (sucking air out of the PA) brought it to back to respectable condition.
 I have no idea why hams put large fans on this old equipment.
 The PA anodes inside the glass envelope will not be cooled by a huge blast of air!.
 Its really only necessary to remove the hot air from the PA compartment and keep the surrounding components a bit cooler, a small muffin fan is all it takes.

 My RV4 came from the same dealer and is in super condition.